heetvadiya/CodeJolt/README.md

 ## Credits

-This project was created by [Your Name] as part of [Your Course/Program].
+This project was created by [Heet Vadiya].
 It is based on [Codepen](https://codepen.io/), a popular online code editor and front-end development environment.

 ## License